saikat-rog/Hack-WiFi/README.md

 ```
 iwconfig
 ```
 It should be in monitor mode at this stage.
+The wlan0 says it's mode.
 ```
 lo        no wireless extensions.